dialpad/dialtone/packages/dialtone/.github/CONTRIBUTING.md

 - Spikes
 - Stories / Proposals

-Within each of these categories, items marked todo should always be above items marked needs definition.
-The top items of needs defintion are next to be groomed, and the top items of todo are next to be pulled into the sprint.
+Within each of these categories, items marked 'backlog' should always be above items marked 'needs definition'.
+The top items of 'needs defintion' are next to be groomed, and the top items of 'backlog' are next to be pulled into the sprint.
+Once a story is assigned to someone it can be moved to 'todo' status.

 Proposals are mixed in and ranked with stories as they will eventually be turned into stories.

-### Square bracket categories
+### Component Categories

-We use these to categorize our work by preceding the title of the Jira ticket by one of the below tags.
-These are long running categories and unlike epics will never be "completed".
+"Components" are a feature of Jira that allows you to categorize your tickets in any way you wish.
+We use these to categorize our tickets in the long term.
+Unlike epics, components never have a start or end date.
+Multiple components can be applied to a single ticket.
 Try to use just one if you can, but if necessary multiple can be used.

 - `[Component]`: this story changes all components or multiple components.
 - `[Dropdown(or any component name)]`: this story includes change to only the dropdown component.
 Exclude Dt prefix and use [title case](https://apastyle.apa.org/style-grammar-guidelines/capitalization/title-case) format.